kitadesign/interest-bar/README.md

-interest-border
+interest-bar
 ===============

-This is a interest border that is show border to everyone think to interest.
+This is a interest bar that is show border to everyone think to interest.